ka9q/ka9q-radio/docs/notes.md

 the RX-888 (see below).

 The Airspy Mini looks just like an Airspy R2 to software, so it's also supported.
-Although it advertises a lower sample rate, you can force it to the 20 Ms/s (real) rate of the Airspy R2.
+Although it advertises a lower sample rate (12 Ms/s real) you can force it to the 20 Ms/s (real) rate of the Airspy R2.
 But it's in a smaller package that gets very hot, so that's probably why the specified sample rate is lower.
-I wouldn't push it without adequate heat dissipation.
+Don't push it without adequate heat dissipation.

 The Airspy HF+ works well, with a good built-in AGC and wide dynamic range.
 But it has a maximum sample rate of 912 ks/s